ibexa/documentation-developer/docs/guide/personalization/basic_integration.md

 ## Tracking events

 The service primarily relies on event tracking.
-For the events to be registered, every content item or product page must call a special tracking URL.
+For the events to be registered, every Content item or product page must call a special tracking URL.
 The simplest way to the tracking URL is placing a one pixel image on every page, just like in the case of analytical tools or visitor counters.